kenrick95/Raun/README.md

 Limitations
 --------
 Server-Sent Events and polling heavily uses server resources.
-Once I ever hosted this tool at my personal website and the whole website was down (due to exceeding the hosting bandwith limit) after some hours of using this tool.
+Once I ever hosted this tool at [my personal website](http:/kenrick95.org) and the whole website was down after some hours of using this tool (due to exceeding the hosting bandwith limit).
 Hence, I hosted it at tools.wmflabs.org.

 Browser support
 --------